At Memorial Sloan Kettering, we are committed to helping people negotiate the emotional and social challenges of cancer and its treatments.

 Counselors are available for you to speak with while you are being cared for in the hospital, as well as when you are back at home.
-For support as a cancer survivor, visit our Survivorship Center.
+For support as a cancer survivor, visit our Adult Survivorship Program.

 Learn more about our professional counseling services.

 Individual & Family Counseling

 Many patients and their families find that speaking with a psychiatrist, psychologist, or social worker can help them manage and cope with the diagnosis and treatment of cancer.

 Social Work Support

 At Memorial Sloan Kettering, social workers play an important role in providing emotional support and guidance to people with cancer, as well as, friends, families, and caregivers.
 Learn more about our services.

 Patients can attend in-person support groups led by social workers and nurses throughout the year.
 We also have online options as well as a patient-to-patient support program.

 Talking with Children about Cancer